ceever/PCManFM-Qt-Context-Menu/README.md

 **Scripts:**
 * The scripts are very simple and you can modify them if required.
 You might even replace programs that are not on your system by your preferred alternative.
-* The scripts are needed due to the limitation of *.desktop* files wrt. the "EXEC=" parameter, which do not accept complex scripts.
+* The scripts are needed due to the limitation of *.desktop* files wrt. the "EXEC=" parameter, which do not accept complex commands.
 * **Note**, if you place the scripts under *~/.local/share/file-manager/* you will have to modify the path in the *.desktop* file to your profile path accordingly.

 **Dependencies:**